 MORTGAGE LENDING REFORM

-- Efforts to stop abusive lending practices should not prohibit responsible, though not conventional, loan products created to meet the diverse needs of consumers, such as lower income borrowers, borrowers in rural and underserved communities, or first-time homebuyers.
-These are products that help community banks meet credit needs and support economic development in many communities.
+- Efforts to protect consumers from abusive lending practices should not prohibit responsible, though unconventional, loan products created to meet the diverse needs of consumers, including lower-income borrowers, borrowers in rural and underserved communities, and first-time homebuyers.
+These products help community banks meet the unique credit needs of their customers and support economic development in many communities.

-Legislation needed to exempt portfolio lending.
-ICBA’s solution to this new regulatory threat is simple, straightforward, and will preserve the community bank lending model: Safe harbor QM status for community bank loans held in portfolio, including balloon loans in rural, underserved, and non-rural areas and without regard to their pricing.
-Withholding safe harbor status for loans held in portfolio, and exposing the lender to litigation risk, will not make the loans safer, nor will it make underwriting more conservative.
-It will merely deter community banks from making such loans in the many counties that do not meet the definition of rural or underserved.
+Portfolio Lending Should Be Exempt.
+ICBA’s solution to this regulatory threat is simple, straightforward, and will preserve the community bank lending model: safe harbor QM status for community bank loans held in portfolio without regard to their pricing, including balloon loans.
+Limiting safe harbor status for loans held in portfolio, and exposing the lender to litigation risk and greater compliance costs, will not make the loans safer, nor will it make underwriting more conservative.
+It will merely deter community banks from making such loans and reduce access to credit.

-Small servicer exemption threshold should be increased.
-To preserve the role of community banks in mortgage servicing, where consolidation has clearly harmed borrowers, ICBA’s Plan for Prosperity would raise the CFPB’s small servicer exemption threshold from 5,000 loans to 20,000.
+Small Servicer Exemption Threshold Must Be Increased.
+To preserve the role of community banks in mortgage servicing, where consolidation has clearly harmed borrowers, the CFPB’s small servicer exemption threshold must be increased from 5,000 loans to 20,000.
+New regulation has approximately doubled the cost of servicing with a direct impact on the consumer cost of mortgage credit.
+However, the full benefit of increasing the small servicer exemption threshold cannot be realized without corresponding relief from the punitive capital treatment of mortgage servicing assets (MSAs) under Basel III.
+(See resolution titled “Regulatory Capital: Basel III and the Standardized Approach” for more detail.)
 Community banks above the 5,000 loan threshold have a proven record of strong, personalized servicing and no record of abusive practices.
-To put the 20,000 threshold in perspective, consider that the five largest servicers service an average portfolio of 6.8 million loans and employ as many as 10,000 people each in servicing alone.
+To put the 20,000 threshold in perspective, consider that the five largest servicers service an average portfolio of 6.8 million loans and employ as many as 10,000 people each in their servicing departments.